georgesuarez/CSE-570/README.md

 # CSE-570
-CSE 570 - Compilers at CSUSB
+CSE 570 - Compliers at CSUSB taught by Ernesto Gomez